aarondwi/together/README.md

 4. Circumvent single lock contention using `Cluster` implementation.
 5. Background waiting worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
 6. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
-7. Non-context and context variant available
+7. Non-context and context variant available.

 Usages
 -------------------------